If they are still with your daughter or son, it’s tough being on the outside looking in and not being able to help your

 - Staying in touch with your grandchildren.

 They are also excellent at Triangulation, so try to avoid situations where you are alone with them.
-Your son or daughter who is being manipulated by them will find it hard to believe the narcissist’s realities when the narcissist is trying to claim you said or did something to get your son or daughter on the narcissists’ side and cut your child off from supportive family and friends.
+Your son or daughter who they are manipulating will find it hard to believe the narcissist’s realities when the narcissist is trying to claim you said or did something to get your son or daughter on the narcissists’ side and cut your child off from supportive family and friends.

-It’s hard when you want to protect your son or daughter and your grandchildren, and you want to speak up, help out, make them see, unfortunately doing that can only alienate your further from your family, you can not do no contact as that will most likely end up with you not seeing your family.
+It’s hard when you want to protect your son or daughter and your grandchildren, and you want to speak up, help out, make them see.
+Unfortunately, doing that can only alienate you further from your family.
+You can not make no contact as that will most likely end up with you not seeing your family.

 What can you do?

 You have to remember the long term goal, that you are doing whatever necessary to stay in your children’s lives, not to please the narcissist.

 - Take a step back.
 You may disagree, you might be able to see how toxic it is, do not get involved as incredibly hard as it is.
 This can most likely lead to driving a bigger wedge between you and your child.
 And your child leaning more on the narcissist for support.

 - Ask how the grandchildren are.
-If you don’t get a response, leave it, for a few weeks, don’t keep asking.
+If you don’t get a response, leave it for a few weeks, then ask again.

 - Try to make amends with your own children, listen to what they have to say.
 Do not criticise their choices or their partner.